zama-ai/hpu_fpga/docs/debug.md

 feel the rare urge to learn more, read the mockup's readme [file](https://github.com/zama-ai/tfhe-rs/blob/main/mockups/tfhe-hpu-mockup/Readme.md).
 If that doesn't satisfy your knowledge thirst, you can always read the code.
-To start the mockup, you clone the _tfhe-rs_ repository, compile the mockup and launch it using:
+To start the mockup, you clone the _TFHE-rs_ repository, compile the mockup and launch it using:

 ```bash
 cargo build --release --bin hpu_mockup --features isc-order-check